Claudio Beauvue: Deportivo La Coruña

 On 18 January 2020, Beauvue signed a 18-month contract with Deportivo La Coruña.
 He scored two goals in their final match of the season against Fuenlabrada (2-1).
 This game was postponed from the final matchday on 20 July.
 Beauvue (who was on holiday) travelled from the other side of the world to A Coruña for playing the match on 7 August as it was rescheduled very late.
 Despite the relegation of Deportivo to the Segunda B the striker decided to stay at the club.

 Boulogne

 In August 2021, Beauvue signed with Boulogne in the Championnat National, the third tier of French football.

+Ivry

+In February 2023, Beauvue joined Championnat National 3 club Ivry until the end of the season.

+Calais

+On 29 July 2023, Beauvue signed for Régional 1 club Calais.
+They achieved promotion to the Championnat National 3 at the end of the season.

 International career

-Beauvue was born in Guadeloupe and moved to France at a young age.
-He was called up to the Guadeloupe national team in 2008 and scored his first goal for them in 2016, against Suriname.
+Beauvue was born in Guadeloupe and moved to metropolitan France at a young age.
+He was called up to the Guadeloupe team in 2008 and scored his first goal for them in 2016, against Suriname.